manelpuig/rUBot_mecanum_ws/Documentation/2a_rubot_rock_install.md

 - NoMachine remote desktop
 - ROS Noetic

+> **Important!**: in order to have available all the USB connectors, commute the switch to the position closer to USB3.
+This control the USB mode from Device to Host.

 **Remote desktop**

 In order to have remote access within Nomachine you have to: